 - use in the production or supply of goods or services or for

 - administrative purposes, or

-sale in the ordinary course of oper

 - sale in the ordinary course of operations.

 Owner-occupied property is property held for use in the production or supply of goods or services or for administrative purposes.